ampproject/amphtml/validator/README.md

 ## Building a Custom Validator

-This is only useful for development - e.g. when making changes to `engine/validator.js` or when authoring an AMP extension, and it's rough aroung the edges.
+This is only useful for development - e.g. when making changes to `engine/validator.js` or when authoring an AMP extension, and it's rough around the edges.
 Below are instructions for Linux Ubuntu 14.

 Install these packages using apt-get: